smillerc/CurvilinearGrids.jl/README.md

 A few convienence constructors have been added to make it simpler to generate certain types of grids.
 Use the `?` in the REPL to see the useage.

-- `RectlinearGrid`: A rectlinear grid in 1D/2D/3D
+- `rectlinear_grid`: A rectlinear grid in 1D/2D/3D
-- `RectlinearCylindricalGrid`: A rectlinear grid with cylindrical symmetry
+- `rectlinear_cylindrical_grid`: A rectlinear grid with cylindrical symmetry
-- `RectlinearSphericalGrid`: A rectlinear grid with spherical symmetry
+- `rectlinear_spherical_grid`: A rectlinear grid with spherical symmetry
-- `AxisymmetricRectlinearGrid`: A rectlinear grid with axisymmetry about a given axis
+- `axisymmetric_rectlinear_grid`: A rectlinear grid with axisymmetry about a given axis

-- `RThetaGrid`: Provide (r,θ) coordinates to generate a polar mesh
+- `rtheta_grid`: Provide (r,θ) coordinates to generate a polar mesh
-- `AxisymmetricRThetaGrid`: Provide (r,θ) coordinates to generate a polar mesh with axisymmetry
+- `axisymmetric_rtheta_grid`: Provide (r,θ) coordinates to generate a polar mesh with axisymmetry
-- `RThetaPhiGrid`: : Provide (r,θ,ϕ) coordinates to generate a polar mesh
+- `rthetaphi_grid`: : Provide (r,θ,ϕ) coordinates to generate a polar mesh

 ## Grid Metrics